oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 7.1.10 Requirement 10: DNS path

-The DNS record `csaf.data.security.domain.tld` SHALL resolve as a webserver which serves directly the `provider-metadata.json` according to requirement 7.
+The DNS record `csaf.data.security.domain.tld` SHALL resolve as a web server which serves directly the `provider-metadata.json` according to requirement 7.
 The use of the scheme "HTTPS" is required.

 ### 7.1.11 Requirement 11: One folder per year